VOLUNTEERS

 Volunteers for Club Leadership (Committee and Manager) Roles

 Once agin, Brompton Swimming Club is lead and run by a group of volunteers drawn almost exclusively from parents of club swimmers.
-For a full listing of leadership roles available please refer to the club website Contacts page.
+For a full listing of leadership roles available please refer to the club website Contact page.
 These roles generally require one year minimum service, however, for the sake of continuity, the club does encourage a committment of 2 years or even longer.
 Role availablity can change as club leaders step down and new candidates are voted in at the Annual General Meeting every November.
-If you are interested in taking on a club leadership position, please get in touch with our Chair, Kate van Vollenhoven on [email protected].

 We currently have the following leadership vacancy: